andim/andim.github.io/index.md

 #### Our lab's mission is to understand immune defense quantitatively using theory and computation.

-We are a Quantitative Immunology research group in the [Division of Infection and Immunity](https://www.ucl.ac.uk/infection-immunity/) at UCL.
+We are a research group in the [Division of Infection and Immunity](https://www.ucl.ac.uk/infection-immunity/) at UCL.
+Our approach to quantitative immunology is rooted in the tradition of biological physics and we are also part of the [Institute for the Physics of Living Systems](https://www.ucl.ac.uk/physics-living-systems/).
 Our research is embedded within the collaborative environment of the [Innate2Adaptive lab group](https://www.ucl.ac.uk/infection-immunity/research/research-department-infection/lab-research-groups/innate2adaptive) and we have strong links with experimental and theory groups at UCL and beyond.

-Our approach to quantitative immunology is rooted in the tradition of biological physics and we are part of UCL's [Institute for the Physics of Living Systems](https://www.ucl.ac.uk/physics-living-systems/).
+You can find an overview of our research philosophy and research interests [here](https://qimmuno.com/research/) or you can take a look at some of our recent [publications](https://qimmuno.com/publications/).
+And finally, we have an open door policy for all of our lab meetings, so if you want to get a first-hand impression of what research questions we are most excited by at the moment email us and come stop by!

 ### News